bSI-InfraRoom/MVD-Infra-Test-Instructions/E1-ALRF/TC_1.2_Stationing_including_linear_positioning.md

 *Optional: if your data comes from a specific Storyline or unit test of the IFC Infrastructure Deployment Project or IFC Rail Project, please include a link to the originating documentation here. so additional background information can be created.*

-With these instructions the baseline alignment exchange will be established between various domains.
-This includes basic alignment geometry featuring the common layout:
+With these instructions the baseline stationing and linear positioning exchange will be established between various domains.
+This includes basic alignment featuring the common layout described in TC1.1:
 - horizontal
 - vertical

-The valid geometry segment types for horizontal are the following:
-- Arc
-- Clothoid
-- Cubic (? has to be covered somewhere)
-- Linear

-The valid geometry segment types for vertical:
-- Arc
-- Linear
-- Parabolic (?does Road use it?)
+and the stationing and relative positioning concepts where physical elements can be placed relative to positioning elements.
+In order to accomplish a semantic description of a station, property sets will be used on referents.

+A typical alignment also features reference markers as embedded elements for relative positioning along known locations along the alignment.

 ## Itemised Roots
 The Test instruction addresses the import and export of the following IFC Entities & Concept Templates: